MikeDigitize/JSFundamentals/README.md

 foo.call(obj);  // foo
 ```

 In the above we have a function foo that returns <code>this.bar</code>.
 We have a variable <code>bar</code> defined in the global scope.
-We also have a variable <code>obj</code> which is an object that has a property also called <code>bar</code>.
+We also have a variable <code>obj</code>; an object with a property also named <code>bar</code>.
 If we were to call foo normally in the global scope <code>this</code> would refer to the global object and so the global variable <code>bar</code> would be returned.
-In the example above however we call the function using <code>call</code>. <code>call</code> and <code>apply</code> allow you to explicilty define the context of <code>this</code> within the function they're attached to.
-It is set to the first argument either are passed.
-In the above example we can see foo is called using <code>call</code> and the context is set to the variable <code>obj</code>.
+In the example above however we call the function using <code>call</code>. <code>call</code> and <code>apply</code> can explicilty define the context of <code>this</code> within the function they're attached to.
+The context is set to the first argument passed into <code>call</code> and <code>apply</code>.
+In the above example foo is called using <code>call</code> and the context is set to the variable <code>obj</code>.

-The difference between call and apply is in the subsequent parameter(s) they accept.
-The first argument is set to the context of <code>this</code>, any other parameters are the arguments passed into the function that they are called on. <code>call</code> takes an indefinite amount of comma separated parameters, whilst <code>apply</code> takes a single array of values as its second parameter.
+The difference between call and apply is in the subsequent argument(s) they accept.
+The first argument becomes the context of <code>this</code>, any other arguments are the arguments passed into the function they are called on. <code>call</code> takes an indefinite amount of comma separated parameters, whilst <code>apply</code> takes a single array of values as its second parameter.

 ```javascript
 function add(num1, num2) {